-We draw attention to Note 1 of the financial statements, which indicates that the Company's cash resources are not adequate to pay the Company's accounts payable and to meet its minimum commitments.
-As stated in Note 1, these events and conditions indicate that material uncertainties exist that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company had working capital deficiency of \$509,415 as at December 31, 2022 and that the Company's cash resources are not adequate to pay the Company's accounts payable and to meet its minimum commitments.
+As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.